GCTC-NTGC/cms-talent-sandbox/graphql-server/README.md

 ## Getting Started
 Run `npm run start` from this directory to start a GraphQL API server.
 You can explore the GraphQL API at http://localhost:4000.

-Note that you will need a `.env` file that specifies the connection to your postgres database.
+Note that you will need a `.env` file that specifies the connection to your PostgreSQL database.

 Since this project is written in TypeScript, you may compile it to JS by running `npm run build`.
 The result will be in `./dist`.